Your skin is a metabolically active organ, made up of fatty acids, cholesterol, and ceramides.

 They play a big role in maintaining the integrity and function of our skin:

 They help to limit potential damage to our arteries, which are caused by bursts of high blood sugar.
 They also insulate our nerve cells keeping our skin and arteries healthy, dramatically reducing the risk of a heart attack.

 They are a vital component for normalizing the lipids (oils) in our skin.

-Your top layer of skin is made up of a layer of keratinised cells which are bound by both lipids (oil) and water (bi layers).
-A skin that lacks lipids appears dull, coarse and inflexible, in severe cases skin conditions such as eczema and dermatitis become apparent.
+Your top layer of skin is made up of a layer of keratinized cells that are bound by both lipids (oil) and water (bilayers).
+A skin that lacks lipids appears dull, coarse, and inflexible, in severe cases skin conditions such as eczema and dermatitis become apparent.

-Superficially fatty acids keep the lipid matrix balanced, this maintains the integrity of the skins barrier.
+Superficially fatty acids keep the lipid matrix balanced, this maintains the integrity of the barrier of the skin.

 Essential Fatty Acids are an essential component of your cell walls, they ensure the flexibility of the cells which gives your skin its smoothness, which is why they are so important for skin health.

 They give protection from the environment by forming a protective film on the surface, known as your barrier function.
-This protective coat prevents the skins surface from coming into contacts with allergens, thereby reducing the chance of sensitivity.
+This protective coat prevents the skin’s surface from coming into contact with allergens, thereby reducing the chance of sensitivity.

 Omega-6 and omega-3 play a critical role in normal skin function and appearance